 The majority of the team members must be full-time students at university level or lower.
 This does not include PhD students and candidates.
-A team member may only be part of one team and take part in static and dynamic events for one team only.
+A team member may only be part of one team and take part in static and dynamic events for one team only (this is limited to the internal subsea competition, meaning a person is allowed participate in both aerial and subsea competitions).